DavidJ7705/SoC_Project/index.md

 ## **Template VGA Design**
 ### **Project Set-Up**
-Summarise the project set-up and design flow.
-Include a screenshot of your own set-up, for example see the image of my Project Summary window below.
-Guideline 1 short paragraph.
+The project set-up involves using the Vivado IDE for simulation, synthesis, and implementation.
+Below is a screenshot of the project environment, which highlights the settings and board which is part of the Artix-7 family.

 <img src="https://raw.githubusercontent.com/DavidJ7705/SoC_Project/main/docs/assets/images/VGAPrjSum1.png">

+Vivado is an ECAD tool that provides an easy to follow structure through the entire FPGA design process, from using clocks in coding to the bitstream generation.

 ### **Template Code**
 Outline the structure and design of the Verilog code templates you were given.
 What do they do?
 Include reference to how a VGA interface works.
 Guideline: 2/3 short paragraphs, consider including screenshot(s).